Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     int l_mLoopInstrCount = kernel.getInstrCountFromLabel("m_8_loop");
     kernel.add_instr(base::cbnz(gpr_t::x6, -l_mLoopInstrCount * 4));

 In this primitive, we handle one column at a time.
 For all matrices where the number of rows is not divisible by 8, we implemented edge cases that handle the remaining elements.
-This approach is the same as we used in the matrix multiplication kernels, with the only difference being that we do not need to handle the K dimension.
+This approach is the same as the one we used in the matrix multiplication kernels, with the only difference being that we do not need to handle the K dimension.

 4.2.1.1 Zero Primitive Benchmarks
 ---------------------------------------